The flu vaccine. The COVID-19 vaccines. What’s the difference? And do you really need both?

 Annual flu vaccines are recommended for anyone 6 months old and older.
 That means even if you had a flu shot or nasal spray vaccine last year, you should also receive this year’s vaccine.

-Flu shots are usually available beginning in early September.
+Flu shots are usually available in September.
 Here’s what you should know about the flu vaccine and who should get one:

-• Ages 6 months to 8 years old: If your child hasn’t had a flu shot before, two doses are needed.
-The Centers for Disease Control and Prevention (CDC) recommends kids get their first dose as soon as possible so that they can get their second dose by the end of October.
-If your child has received a flu shot in the past, they’ll need just one dose – which they should get by the end of October.
+- Ages 6 months to 8 years old – If your child hasn’t had a flu shot before, two doses are needed.
+The CDC recommends kids get their first dose as soon as possible so that they can get their second dose by the end of October.
+If your child has received at least two flu shots in the past, they’ll need just one dose – which they should get by the end of October.

-• Ages 8 to 65 years old: Aim to get vaccinated in September or October.
+- Ages 8 to 64 years old – Aim to get vaccinated in September or October.

 Can you receive a COVID-19 and flu vaccine at the same time?